hoanguyen1203/Dribbble-1/README.md

 Time spent: 3 Hours

 ## Usage
-### Step 1 : Install
+### Step 1 : Install node
+npm install node

-### Step 2 : Install
+### Step 2 : Install serve
+nvm install serve

 ### Step 3 : Run Project
+npm start

 ## User Stories

-+ User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-+ Settings page to change Scene Transition
-+ Keyboard just using number
++ On Home Page, you click button 'TRAVEL' in order to switch Content Page
++ You click button 'CLOSE' at buttom left of Website to back Home Page
++ You click button at buttom right of Website to switch Comment Page and click button 'x' at top right of Website to close.

 ## Preview how it work